-Only those Model XP-100 firearms made before February of 1975 were manufactured with a bolt-lock mechanism and are subject to this bolt-lock safety modification program.
-Please see Important Safety Notice below.
+Only those Model XP-100 firearms made before February of 1975 were manufactured with a bolt-lock mechanism.
 Those XP-100 firearms made after February of 1975 do not have a bolt-lock mechanism and may be loaded and unloaded with the safety in the "S" or "safe" position.
+Consequently, post-1975 Model XP-100 firearms are not subject to this bolt-lock safety modification program.

-To determine whether your Model XP-100 firearm has a bolt-lock mechanism, either:
+To determine whether your Model XP-100 firearm has a bott-tock mechanism, either:

-- Call Remington toll-free at (877)387:6691 and a service representative will help you determine if your firearm has a bolt-tock mechanism, or - Take your firearm to Remington Authorized Repair Center and a qualified gunsmith will examine your firearm and determine whether it has a bolt-lock mechanism.
+- Call Remington toll-free at (877)387-6691 and a service representative will help you determine if your firearm has a bolt-lock mechanism, or - Take your firearm to Remington Authorized Repair Center and a qualified gunsmith will examine your firearm and determine whether it has a bolt-lock mechanism.

-If your Model XP-100 firearm has a bolt-lock mechanism, it is eligible for this bolt-lock safety modification program.
-If you participate, your firearm will be cleaned and inspected for proper functioning by a qualified guasmith.
+If it is determined that your Model XP-100 firearm has a bolt-lock mechanism, you are eligible to participate in this bolt-lock safety modification program.
+If you elect to participate in the program, Remington will initially arrange to have your firearm cleaned and inspected by a qualified gunsmith for proper functioning.
 Once the condition of your firearm has been assessed, you will be notified of one of the following:

-- Your firearm's trigger assembly is otherwise in good operating condition and the gunsmith will proceed to physically remove the bolt-lock feature so that your firearm can be loaded and unloaded while the safety remains in the "S" or "safe" position; or - Your firearm's trigger assembly is found to be an unsatisfactory or potentially unsafe condition.
-At that point, the entire trigger assembly will be replaced with a new factory trigger assembly, which does not incorporate a bolt-lock mechanism.
+- Your firearm's trigger assembly is otherwise in good operating condition and the gunsmith will proceed to physically remove the bolt-lock feature so that your firearm can be loaded and unloaded while the safety remains in the "S" or "safe" position; or - Your firearm's trigger assembly is found to be an unsatisfactory or potentially unsafe operating condition.
+At that point, the entire trigger assembly will be replaced with a new factory trigger assembly which does not incorporate a boltlock mechanism.